qwaneu/qwaneu.github.io/_drafts/test-data-builders.md

   ...
 ```

-> Note that the `NewSession` constructor is empty.
+> Note that the `NewSession` constructor does not have any arguments.
 This is somewhat atypical for a JavaScript object.
 We do this because `NewSession` is used as a form model for a new session, which starts out empty.
-You may want to pass the values for its properties as constructor parameters in other cases.
+In other cases, you may want to pass the initial values as constructor parameters.

 If we want to write a test to check if the number of participants is valid, we
-need to create a `NewSession` with all valid properties, except for the number of participants:
+need to create a `NewSession` with all valid properties, except for the number
+of participants:

 ```javascript
 describe('A new session', () => {